 If you have outdated content, don’t expect that it can attract new readers.
 Contents need to be updated from time to time in order to keep your information relevant.

-Even evergreen content needs to be updated.
+Even evergreen content needs to be updated and undergo content optimization.

 Keep in mind that user behavior is extremely vital as it deeply affects how the search engine ranks your content.

 User signals like return-to-SERP where the user returns to the search result page is a negative signal as it tells the search engine that your site does not fulfill the user requirement.

 This will likely happen if your content is outdated and once the user sees the publish date, they will return to the search page looking for an alternative answer.
 This signal will lower your rankings on the search page and hence, less organic traffic to your site.

 How can you possibly avoid this?
 The answer is simple, reoptimize your content.